-In seven U.S. cities, on the evening of June 2, 1919, all within approximately 90 minutes of one another, bombs of extraordinary capacity rocked some of the most significant urban areas in America, including New York; Boston; Pittsburgh; Cleveland; Washington; D.C.m Philadelphia; and Patterson, New Jersey.
-The bombings were a concerted effort among U.S.-based anarchists who were most likely disciples of Luigi Galleani, a vehemently radical anarchist who advocated violence as a means to effect change to rid the world of laws and capitalism.
+In seven U.S. cities, on the evening of June 2, 1919, all within approximately 90 minutes of one another, bombs of extraordinary capacity rocked some of the most significant urban areas in America, including New York, Boston, Pittsburgh, Cleveland; Washington, D.C., Philadelphia, and Patterson, New Jersey.
+The bombings were a concerted effort among U.S.-based anarchists who were most likely disciples of Luigi Galleani, a vehemently radical anarchist who advocated violence to effect change to rid the world of laws and capitalism.

 Anarchism believes that society should have no government, laws, police, or any other authority.
-The majority of anarchists in the U.S. advocate change through non-violent, non-criminal means.
-However, a small minority believed that change could only be accomplished through violence and criminal acts.
+Most anarchists in the U.S. advocate change through non-violent, non-criminal means.
+However, a small minority believed change could only be accomplished through violence and criminal acts.

 On June 2, 1919, a militant anarchist named Carlo Valdinoci, a former editor of the Galleanist publication Cronaca Sovversiva and close associate of Luigi Galleani, blew up the front of newly appointed Attorney General A. Mitchell Palmer’s home in Washington, D.C.
-He also blew himself up in the process when the bomb exploded too early.
-A young Franklin and Eleanor Roosevelt, who lived across the street, were also shaken by the blast.
+He also blew himself up when the bomb exploded too early.
+A young Franklin and Eleanor Roosevelt lived across the street and were also shaken by the blast.

 The bombing was just one in a series of coordinated attacks that day on judges, politicians, law enforcement officials, and others in eight cities nationwide.
 About a month earlier, in late April, radicals had also mailed over 30 booby trap dynamite-filled bombs to prominent politicians and appointees, including the Attorney General of the United States, as well as justice officials, newspaper editors, and businessmen, such as John D. Rockefeller, and the mayor of Seattle, Washington.
 Among all the bombs addressed to high-level officials, one bomb was notably addressed to the home of a Federal Bureau of Investigation field agent once tasked with investigating the Galleanists, Rayme Weston Finch, who in 1918 had arrested two prominent Galleanists while leading a police raid on the offices of their publication Cronaca Sovversiva.
 Though no one was killed in these bombings, one senator’s maid lost her hands.